NodeDiver/alby-lsp-priceboard/PROJECT_SUMMARY.md

 Provider notes:
 - Megalith: uses a dedicated client pubkey and may require whitelisting; LSPS1 fields are handled as strings where applicable.

-## Observed Gaps and Inconsistencies (What’s Missing/To Fix)
-- Duplicate database modules and overlapping responsibilities:
-  - `lib/db.ts` and `lib/db-improved.ts` both implement similar structures (metadata/history/per-size access) with slightly different signatures and exports.
-- Cache-clear and migration scripts reference old keys:
-  - `pages/api/clear-cache.ts` still deletes legacy keys (`alby:lsp:prices`, `alby:lsp:last_update`, `alby:lsp:price_history`) instead of the new per-size/metadata/history keys.
+## Remaining Minor Items
+- Migration script type imports:
-  - `pages/api/migrate-db.ts` uses `LSPPrice` without importing the type and is not aligned with the new single-source structure.
+  - `pages/api/migrate-db.ts` uses `LSPPrice` without importing the type (low priority - rarely used).
-- Env var naming consistency:
-  - Code checks Vercel KV (`KV_REST_API_*`) in `lib/db.ts` while the middleware uses Upstash (`UPSTASH_REDIS_*`).
-Consolidate to a single predicate backed by `Redis.fromEnv()`.
-- LSPS1 endpoint path inconsistencies:
-  - Some code uses `/get_info` (LSPS1 aligned) while `lib/lsps.ts` `fetchLSPMetadata` hits `/info`.
-Standardize on actual provider behavior and reconcile.
-- LSP rate-limit map key mismatch:
-  - `lib/lsp-api.ts` maps `'lnserver-wave'`, but configured LSP id is `'lnserver'`.
-- Type-safety bypass in production:
-  - `next.config.ts` sets `typescript.ignoreBuildErrors: true` (can be flipped to `false`).
+- API "estimated" data source:
-- API “estimated” data source mentioned in UI copy but not implemented in the backend response logic.
+  - Mentioned in UI copy but not implemented in backend response logic (removed from UI, low priority cleanup).

 ## Roadmap (Past and Future)